reconhub/learn/content/post/practical-real-time-response-3.md

 ![](practical-real-time-response-3_files/figure-gfm/outbreaker-full-summary-1.png)<!-- -->

+How would you interpret the results?
 Compare the results to those using temporal data only, or temporal and genetic data.
-When is contact data informative?
-When not?

-  - Once again: we have indivdual ancestries that are very well resolved due to the contact data, however other remain poorly resolved.
-  - We need to collect more data, or integrate new types of data that we have already collected.
+Can we always rely on contact data to estimate who infected whom?

+  - Contact data clearly resolves additional transmission pairs
+  - However, we only have 59 contacts in an outbreak of ~160 cases; many ancestries remain unresolved
+  - The network plot shows the same results; we still have clusters of genetically identical cases with no contact data to further resolve them
+  - Infection times estimates have not improved much; we haven’t integrated information on the timing of contacts to improve these estimates
-  - Contact data is informative when most registered contacts are between transmission pairs.
-If we have a very mixed group of people (i.e. a classroom where all children have been in contact with each other), we have a large number of contacts between non-transmission pairs, making the contact data less useful.
+  - Contact data will not always be informative of transmission events:
+      - in a very mixed group of people (i.e. a classroom where all children have been in contact with each other), many contacts exist between non-transmission pairs; this makes the contact data less ‘specific’ to transmission events
+      - for diseases with long incubation periods, it can be difficult to narrow down when infection occured and know which contacts are epidemiologically relevant
+      - contact tracing is resource intensive and can be inaccurate (e.g. people giving false information); quality and quantity of the data is not always assured

 Now make a new `epicontacts` object to visualise the consensus tree with meta-information.
 First convert the index labels in the consensus tree